Less Than Full Time Training

 Eligibility

-Please note you are only eligible to train Less Than Full Time if you have a confirmed substantive post with Health Education England.
+Please note you are only eligible to train Less Than Full Time if you have a confirmed substantive post with NHS England.
 If you are in the process of applying for a post, you may only apply for LTFT training once it has been confirmed.

-To simply the process below are points which will activated for everyone in the future.
+To simplify the process below are points which will activated for everyone in the future.

 1. LTFT will commence only at rotation points – unless an unexpected reason is identified during a placement for example health, carer, parental leave, this includes changes in any percentage in LTFT training.